bazzline/zf_demo_environment/README.md

 # ToDo

-* add locator configuration for real demonstration
+* add dependency injection into example controllers of ExampleLocator